schoo7/impact_sc/README.md

 ## 📄 Citation

-If you use IMPACT-sc in your research, please cite:
+If you use SCAPE in your research, please cite:

 ```
 [Citation information to be added]